 All affected personnel have received copies of these Written Procedures, the Standards, and other materials that provide a meaningful understanding of the Standards' requirements.
 All of those employees have been trained in the Standards and understand that they are expected to comply with them.
-In the event of an unauthorized disclosure of non-public transmission function information, the information that was disclosed will be posted on the MEAG internet web site.
-If non-public transmission customer information, critical energy infrastructure information (CEII), or any other information that the Commission determines to be subject to limited dissemination is disclosed, an appropriate disclosure notification will be posted on the MEAG internet web site.
+In the event of an unauthorized disclosure of non-public transmission function information, the information that was disclosed will be posted on the MEAG Power internet web site.
+If non-public transmission customer information, critical energy infrastructure information (CEII), or any other information that the Commission determines to be subject to limited dissemination is disclosed, an appropriate disclosure notification will be posted on the MEAG Power internet website.

-§ 358.7 (b) Exclusion for specific transaction information.
-A...transmission function employee may discuss with [a] marketing function employee a specific request for transmission service submitted by the marketing function employee.
-The transmission provider is not required to contemporaneously disclose information otherwise covered by § 358.6 [the "No Conduit" rule] if the information relates solely to a marketing function employee's specific request for transmission service.
+b) Exclusion for specific transaction information.

+A transmission provider's transmission function employee may discuss with its marketing function employee a specific request for transmission service submitted by the marketing function employee.
+The transmission provider is not required to contemporaneously disclose information otherwise covered by § 358.6 if the information relates solely to a marketing function employee's specific request for transmission service.

-§ 358.7 (c) Voluntary consent provision.
-A...transmission customer may voluntarily consent, in writing, to allow the transmission provider to disclose the transmission customer's non-public information to the transmission provider's marketing function employees.
-If the transmission customer authorizes the transmission provider to disclose its information... the transmission provider must post notice on its Internet Web site of that consent...
+c) Voluntary consent provision.

+A transmission customer may voluntarily consent, in writing, to allow the transmission provider to disclose the transmission customer's non-public information to the transmission provider's marketing function employees.
+If the transmission customer authorizes the transmission provider to disclose its information to marketing function employees, the transmission provider must post notice on its Internet website of that consent along with a statement that it did not provide any preferences, either operational or rate-related, in exchange for that voluntary consent.